haruhisa-enomoto/PPACYA/_pages/seminar2.md

 classes: wide
 ---

-[Man Wai Cheung](https://sites.google.com/view/mandywai24/) will give lectures and a research talk.
+The seminar consists of 4 intensive lectures and 1 research talk.
+The goal of the lecture is to provide an introduction to theta functions, and understand why cluster variables are theta functions.

 ## Speaker